-The Library encourages patron suggestions regarding the collection and makes every effort to add requested items that meet the Library's selection standards.
-Hinsdale residents may make suggestions for purchase at any public service desk or on the Library's website.
+HPL encourages patron suggestions regarding the collection and makes every effort to acquire requested items that meet HPL's selection standards.
+Hinsdale residents may recommend items be added to the collection at any public service desk or on HPL's website.